Cuisinart 3.3L Expert Prep Pro review

 • Can be noisy

-We switched the disc round for cheese and carrot to produce thicker shreds, which was effortless for this appliance.
-Both were shredded evenly and quickly, none of the carrot was left un-shredded and only a small amount of cheese (about 6%) got lodged in the lid, which you can just use in cooking instead.
+We used the coarser side of the reversible grating disc for cheese and carrot, which proved no match for this appliance.
+Both were shredded evenly and quickly, only a minuscule piece of the carrot was left un-shredded, and a very small amount of cheese got stuck in the lid.

 To chop nuts we used the smaller bowl and blade, it was a little slower than the large blade and required 20 pulses to turn whole hazelnuts into a finely chopped texture.
-And although the nuts were a bit uneven with some fine powder mixed in, it was a good result in comparison to many other food processors.
+Although the nuts were a bit uneven with some fine powder mixed in, it was a good result in comparison to some other food processors we’ve tested.
+The results were similar when we chopped almonds inside the smaller bowl, with uneven almond pieces and a fair amount of dust.

-When dicing potatoes, they had to be cut in half to fit in the feed tube.
-Unlike slicing, the size of the dice isn’t variable and the pieces come out at around 0.4 inch/ 1 cm cubes, but it’s fast and effective.
+When we diced potatoes, they had to be cut in half to fit in the feed tube.
+Unlike slicing, the size of the diced food isn’t variable, and the pieces come out at around 0.4 inch/ 1 cm cubes, but it’s fast and effective.
 It diced a whole potato in around 10 seconds.
-Some potato did get lodged in the blade after we diced a second potato, but given the speed and convenience, we were happy to open it up to remove a bit of potato before continuing.
+Some potato did get lodged in the blade after dicing a second one, but given the speed and convenience, we didn’t mind needing to open it up to remove a bit of potato before continuing.

 Dicing potato in the Cuisinart Elemental 13 Cup Food Processor with Dicing